adar-k-d/noobie_StackUp/README.md

 ### Hosted Webiste
 Our webisite can be run on the go by visiting {Webiste link}.
 ### Run locally
-- steps to run locally
+- steps to run locally.